ScrimpyCat/SimpleMarkdownEx/README.md

 # SimpleMarkdownEx
 A simple and extendable Markdown to HTML converter for Elixir.

-When first using the library the first thing to do is usually to generate the base rule config.
+While this step is completely optional, if you need to configure any rules the first thing to do is usually to generate the base rule config.
 ```bash
 $ mix simple_markdown.rules.new
 ```